wragge/dfat-documents-web/_volumes/volume-3-1940-january-june/393-mr-r-g-menzies-prime-minister-to-mr-m-akiyama-japanese-consul-general-in-australia.md

 ---
+doc_date: '1940-06-17'
+doc_num: 393
+doc_order: 393
+naa_refs:
+- naa_barcode: 172905
+  naa_control_symbol: AUS 90 PART 2
+  naa_series: A981
+  reference: '[AA: A981, AUSTRALIA 90B, ii]'
-title: "393 Mr R. G. Menzies, Prime Minister, to Mr M. Akiyama, Japanese Consul-General in Australia"
+title: Mr R. G. Menzies, Prime Minister, to Mr M. Akiyama, Japanese Consul-General in Australia
-volume: "Volume 3: 1940, January-June"
-doc_id: 1159
+vol_full_title: 'Volume 3: January–June 1940'
 vol_id: 3
-doc_date: 1940-06-17
+vol_title: 'Volume 3: 1940, January-June'
 ---

-# 393 Mr R. G. Menzies, Prime Minister, to Mr M. Akiyama, Japanese Consul-General in Australia

-## Letter MELBOURNE, 17 June 1940
+Letter MELBOURNE, 17 June 1940

 I am in receipt of your letter of 5th June, 1940, on the subject of the prohibition of the export of iron ore from Australia.
 [1]